jywu20/Notes/Linguistics/general-linguistics/methodology/grammar-focus.md

 Here the word *pro-forms* takes the meaning [here](https://en.wikipedia.org/wiki/Pro-form).
 The term *pronoun* is used differently in Basic Linguistic Theory and in this Wikipedia page.
 In Basic Linguistic Theory, the term *pronoun* is used to denote *personal pronouns*, while in the Wikipedia page personal pronouns are not discussed, and the term *pronoun* is used to denote any pro-form referring to a noun.

+Generally speaking, pro-forms are more limited in possible modifiers.
+For example, in English, pronouns cannot be modified by [temporal or spacial phrases](#space-and-time).

 ## Personal pronouns